finqu/aptl/docs/best-practices.md

 @end
 ```

-### Be Specific About Objectives

-Clearly state what you want the AI to accomplish:
+Be specific about what you want the AI to accomplish.
+Clearly state your objectives:

 ✅ **Good:**
 ```aptl